Birational geometry of moduli space of del Pezzo pairs: Introduction

-In this paper, we will deal with a typical type of K3 surfaces with symmetry.
-That is, a K3 surface $X$ with an anti-symplectic involution $\tau: X \rightarrow X$.
-We call such $(X,\tau)$ a K3 pair.
-What puts a K3 pair $(X,\tau)$ very interesting is that one can relate it to a del Pezzo surface pair $(X/\tau, C)$ where $C$ is a curve on $X/\tau$ such that $C \sim -2K_{X/\tau}$ and $C$ is isomorphic to $X^\tau$, the fixed locus of $\tau$.
-Let $P_d$ be the moduli space of the del Pezzo surface pairs, then $P_d$ can also be viewed as the moduli space of K3 pairs due to the double covering construction.
-We concern the compactification for $P_d$ in this paper.
-The rich geometric structure for $(X,\tau)$ allow us to study the compactifications of $P_d$ via all the perspective mentioned above.
-More precisely, we are going to study \begin{itemize} \item GIT compactification $\overline{P}^{GIT}_d$, \item Baily-Borel compactification $P_d^\ast=(O(\Lambda_d)\setminus \cD_{\Lambda_d})^\ast$, \item compactifications $\overline{P}^{K}_{d,c}$ via K-stability and compactifications $\overline{P}^{KSBA}_{d,c}$ via KSBA theory. \item and the connections of the above various compactifications. \end{itemize}
+In this paper, we study similar questions for the moduli space of of K3 surfaces with a typical symmetry.
+That is, a K3 surface $Y$ with an antisymplectic involution $\tau: Y \rightarrow Y$.
+We call such a $(Y,\tau)$ a K3 pair.
+What makes a K3 pair $(Y,\tau)$ very interesting is that it can be related to a del Pezzo surface pair $(Y/\tau, C)$ where $C$ is a curve on $Y/\tau$ such that $C \sim -2K_{Y/\tau}$ and $C$ is isomorphic to $Y^\tau$ the fixed locus of $\tau$.
+Let $P_d$ be the moduli space of such del Pezzo surface pairs, then $P_d$ can also be viewed as the moduli space of K3 pairs due to the double covering construction.
+The rich geometric structure of $(Y,\tau)$ then allows us to study the compactification of $P_d$ from all the perspectives mentioned above.
+More precisely we are concerned with \begin{itemize} \item GIT compactification $\overline{P}^{\rm GIT}_d$, \item Baily-Borel compactification $P_d^\ast:=(O(T_d)\setminus \cD_{T_d})^\ast$, \item compactifications $\overline{P}^{K}_{d}(c)$ via K-stability and compactifications $\overline{P}^{\mathrm{slc}}_{d}(c)$ via KSBA theory. \end{itemize} and the connections of these compactifications.
+This paper mainly studies the connections between the first two compactifications.
+We view the work in this paper as the first step to establish the full HKL program for the moduli space $P_d$.